bradleypeterson/AlgoGauge/DEV-README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

+# algorithms/
+---
+### /arrays.cpp
+TODO: add text.
+### /hash_algs.cpp
+TODO: add text.
-### algorithms/
+### /linkedList.cpp
+TODO: add text.
-#### /RandomNum.hpp
+### /RandomNum.hpp
 This file centralizes the random number generator.
 It primarily uses the Mersenne Twister Engine.
 The MTE is not considered to be a *truly* random generator.
 This is used so as to generate the exact same set of random numbers every time given a seed.
 While the MTE does generate random numbers after each `getRandomNumber()` call, the set  it generates will always be the same.

-##### e.g.
+- ##### e.g.
   If I want to generate 5 random numbers, it might produce {3, 524, 65, 325663, 23, 25234}.
   If I restart the program, it will produce {3, 524, 65, 325663, 23, 25234} again.
 Even though
   the program was restarted, it still produced the same set of random numbers.

-##### Why do we want to do this?
+- ##### Why do we want to do this?
    This helps ensure consistency when comparing different sorting algorithms while also maintaining randomness within the set.
 If I want to compare a random Bubble sort with a random Quick sort, I would expect to get a more accurate result if the two algorithms had to sort the exact same set.
 This also greatly helps if I compare two algorithms with random start sets, come back at a later time, and then run an additional algorithm with a random start set.
 No matter the time difference between the first comparison run and the second, the random start set will be the same every time.

-#### /sort_7algs.cpp
+### /sort_7algs.cpp
 This is the main file that houses all the sorting algorithms and processing logic.
 This file is setup to be object oriented where every algorithm should inherit from the base class `BaseSort`.